brianr747/agent_based_macro/README.md

 There are design notes in the project file, but they are somewhwat rambling theorycrafting for my own purposes.
-It is possible that I will drop working on this project, and those notes are to allow me to get back to what I want.
+It is possible that I will drop working on this project, and those notes are to allow me to get back into the design.

 Note that this project by itself is just core simulation classes, and they are not tied together into a simulation.
 That is being done in the separate "spacetrader" project.